aenache99/itp-stackoverflowlite/README.md

 Collaboration: Git and GitHub facilitate collaboration among developers, version tracking, and code review processes.

 Ease of use: Git and GitHub are easy to use, making it easier for developers to contribute to the project.
+It also integrates well with IDEs like WebStorm or VS Code.

 Tracking Changes: Git and GitHub allow to track changes to the codebase, making it easier to debug issues and revert changes if needed.